 |

-Our Favorite Oromo/Khanum Videos
+Our Favorite Oromo, Orama, and Khanum Videos

 In this video, Chef Vlyacheslav Baraev from The Beluga Restaurant in Dusseldorf, Germany gives a quick four-minute tutorial on how to make oromo in the shape of a rose.
 Chef Baraev’s clear Russian accent and happy-go-lucky attitude, set to light accordion background music, is particularly enjoyable.